-While the medical cost component of economic damages tends to drive medical malpractice insurance generally higher than other insurance, non-economic and punitive damages add another aspect to malpractice claims: unpredictability.
-By definition, non-economic and punitive damages are more subjective and difficult to quantify than economic damages.
+Although the medical cost component of economic damages tends to drive medical malpractice insurance generally higher than other insurance, noneconomic and punitive damages add another aspect to malpractice claims: unpredictability.
+By definition, noneconomic and punitive damages are more subjective and difficult to quantify than economic damages.
 Different juries in the same town or city can and do come to different conclusions as to the monetary value of a plaintiff's pain and suffering or the amount of punitive damages warranted to punish willful misconduct, for example.
-Jury awards are even more variable when comparisons are made involving different parts of the country.8 The conclusions reached on such damages can also be difficult to dispute in contrast to damages that are specifically related to concrete economic factors.
-This unpredictability can make it very difficult to form the accurate estimations of expected losses that are at the heart of insurance pricing.
+Jury awards are even more variable when comparisons are made involving different parts of the country.18 The conclusions reached on such damages can also be difficult to dispute in contrast to damages that are specifically related to concrete economic factors.
+This unpredictability reduces the accuracy of the estimations of expected losses that are at the heart of insurance pricing.